-Annie Brunton works for the Centre on Governance offering research support on the topics of land governance, food security and human rights.
-She also works with the Canadian federal government on clean technology and environment issues.
-She previously worked with the United Nations on youth engagement in educational policy.
+Annie Brunton works with the Canadian federal government on development cooperation issues.
+Previously she worked for the Centre on Governance offering research support on the topics of land governance, food security and human rights.
+She also worked with the United Nations on youth engagement in educational policy.
 She has conducted field research in rural Uganda exploring the impacts of decentralized land policies on land tenure security.
 She holds a Bachelor of Commerce from the Sauder School of Business at the University of British Columbia and a Masters of Arts in Globalization and International Development from the School of International Development and Global Studies at the University of Ottawa.

 Tony Breur, Director